PetrCala/Diploma-Thesis/README.md

 ## About

-### The reason for having a GitHub repository
+### You branched off too far

-The reason for keeping this repository is to allow for easier version tracking, and portable work.
-Although the repository is meant to be cloned, `Dist` is the default branch.
-This branch serves only to keep extra files that help me work from anywhere.
-For purposes of reproducing the analysis, you should work purely with the `Dist` branch.
+This branch is meant for my personal use only.
+It allows me to do version tracking and keep the work portable.
+If you wish to conduct your own analysis using the provided files, switch to the `Dist` branch, and go through the README there.

 ### Project structure